tapdata/tapdata-docs/docs/prerequisites/cloud-databases/tencentdb-for-mongodb.md

 **2. Account permissions**

-If the target MongoDB has security authentication enabled, the user account used by Tapdata must have the following roles/permissions:
+If the target MongoDB has security authentication enabled, the user account used by TapData must have the following roles/permissions:

 - 'clusterMonitor' (data validation function needs to be used)
 - 'readWrite '(as the role of the target database) To create a user with the above permissions, you can refer to the following example: